usnavi/cloudfeeds-nabu/usmu/README.md

 2. Adjust configuration files (see How to Configure Usmu section below)

-3. Run the script to copy files to HDFS
+3. Run the script to copy configuration files (and any other necessary files) to HDFS.
+You will need to do this every time you modify any configuration files!
    ```
    /opt/cloudfeeds-nabu/usmu/bin/usmu-install-to-hdfs.sh
    ```